anchore/vunnel/DEVELOPING.md

 You should be able to see the new provider in the `vunnel list` command and run it with `vunnel run <name>`.
 The entries written should write out to a specific `namespace` in the DB downstream, as indicated in the record.
-This namespace is needed when making grype changes.
+This namespace is needed when making Grype changes.

 2. Fork Grype and map distro type to a specific namespace.